jvmontes/basic-blog/src/markdown-pages/2025-05-16-posting-process.md

     "freestyle writing",
     "journaling",
   ]
-excerpt: "A look into the easy and streamlined blog uploading process."
+excerpt: "A look into the easy and streamlined blog upload process."
 ---

 ## Posting a New Blog Post